** If anyone has received a bill for Covid-19 testing from Valley Healthcare Systems, Inc. please disregard it. **

 Valley Healthcare – COVID-19 Nasal Swab Testing and Precautions

 The coronavirus outbreak has ushered in a new normal and our team at Valley Healthcare System is here to help.
-We like to keep our community updated with our nasal swab testing information, safety precautions and procedures.
+We like to keep our community updated with information, safety precautions and procedures.
 Communication is part of the value that we provide in our service to you.

 On-site clinic for flu and covid vaccines